JuliaEnergy/PowerDynamics.jl/docs/src/julia_workflow.md

 The typical arc looks like this:

 **Stage 1 — your own research companion.** You're working on a paper.
-You've put your helpers, your custom component models, and your plotting routines into `MyPaperCompanion`.
-It's a normal package; it just happens to be *paper-specific* and lives in your paper's repository.
+You've put your helpers, your custom component models, and your plotting routines into `MyProjectCompanion`.
+It's a normal package; it just happens to be *project-specific* and not really meant for use as a "library".

-**Stage 2 — coworkers get interested.** Maybe in the course of your paper work you developed a clean implementation of grid-forming droop inverters with LCL filters, and a colleague now wants to use the same models for an unrelated study.
-The droop inverter implementation inside `MyPaperCompanion` is genuinely reusable — it's not paper-specific at all.
+**Stage 2 — coworkers get interested.** Maybe in the course of your project work you developed a clean implementation of grid-forming droop inverters with LCL filters, and a colleague now wants to use the same models for an unrelated study.
+The droop inverter implementation inside `MyProjectCompanion` is genuinely reusable — it's not project/paper-specific at all.

 Because that code already lives in a proper package, extracting it is mostly mechanical:
 1. Create a new package, e.g. `GridFormingModels`, in its own Git repository.
-2. Move the relevant files from `MyPaperCompanion/src/` into `GridFormingModels/src/` and adjust imports/exports.
+2. Move the relevant files from `MyProjectCompanion/src/` into `GridFormingModels/src/` and adjust imports/exports.
 3. In each research project that needs them, run `] dev path/to/GridFormingModels` (or `] dev https://github.com/your-org/GridFormingModels.jl` once it's pushed).
 4. Replace the now-extracted definitions in each companion package with `using GridFormingModels`.